Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 index.php.
 It contains general information like name and author and defines everything important for the installation.
 This is mainly a listing of all folders and files that belong to the template.
 These will be unpacked during the installation and stored in the correct directories.

-jdoc:include command in
+jdoc:include in the

 templateDetails.xml in the following code snippet.